cupkee/panda/README.md

-var a;                        // define variable a var b = 1;                    // define variable b, initialized as a number var c = "hello world";        // define variable c, initialized as a string
+var a;                        // define variable a var b = 1;                    // define variable b, initialized as a number var c = "hello world";        // define variable c, initialized as a string var d = [1, 2, 3];            // define variable d, initialized as a array var e = {a: 1, b: 2, c: 3};   // define variable e, initialized as a dictionary

 def add(a, b) {               // define function add
   return a + b;